The Pseudopower Dichotomy: Introduction

 we may as well assume that all four parameters are infinite cardinals.
-Note as well that $\cov(\mu,\kappa^+,\kappa^+,2)$ is just the cofinality of the structure $\left([\mu]^\kappa,\subseteq\right)$, so we can see immediately that covering numbers are a refinement of this familiar notion, and that they have relevance for computations in classical cardinal arithmetic.
+Note as well that $\cov(\mu,\kappa^+,\kappa^+,2)$ is just the cofinality of the structure $\left([\mu]^\kappa,\subseteq\right)$, so covering numbers refine this familiar notion.
 Section 5 of Chapter II in~\cite{cardarith} contains a comprehensive list of basic properties satisfied by covering numbers.

-Our work in this paper focuses on the situation where $\mu=\kappa$, so we are analyzing how $[\mu]^{<\theta}$ sits inside of $[\mu]^{<\mu}$.
+Our work in this paper focuses on covering numbers in which the first two arguments are the same, so we take $\mu$ equal to $\kappa$.
+Such covering numbers describe the way in which $[\mu]^{<\theta}$ sits inside of $[\mu]^{<\mu}$.
 This is interesting only in the case where $\mu$ is singular: if $\mu$ is regular, then the initial segments of $\mu$ will automatically cover $[\mu]^{<\mu}$ so the covering number is just $\mu$.
 Furthermore, we assume $\sigma\leq\cf(\mu)<\theta$ to avoid similar trivialities.
 Shelah has shown that general covering numbers can be computed from those where the first two components are the same, so our restriction is done without loss of generality.
 It is the behavior at singular cardinals that is important.

-{\sf Pseudopowers}
+\subsection{Pseudopowers}

-One of Shelah's many surprising discoveries in cardinal arithmetic is that covering numbers can often be computed using pcf theory, and we exploit this link to obtain results like~\ref{amusement}.
+One of Shelah's many surprising discoveries in cardinal arithmetic is that covering numbers can often be computed using pcf theory, and we exploit this link to obtain results like~(\ref{amusement}).
 The connection occurs through {\em pseudopowers} of singular cardinals.
-Pseudopowers should be imagined as pcf-theoretic versions of cardinal exponentiation, and their computation at a singular cardinal~$\mu$ involves examining the cardinals that arise as the cofinality of certain reduced products of sets of regular cardinals cofinal in~$\mu$.
+Pseudopowers are best thought of as pcf-theoretic versions of cardinal exponentiation.
+Computing a pseudopower at a singular cardinal~$\mu$ involves examining the cardinals that can be represented in specific ways as the cofinality of reduced products of sets of regular cardinals cofinal in~$\mu$.
 The following definition and subsequent discussion fix our vocabulary.

 \begin{definition} Suppose $\mu<\lambda$ are cardinals with $\mu$ singular and $\lambda$ regular.
 A {\em representation} of $\lambda$ at $\mu$ is a pair $(A, J)$ where \begin{itemize} \item $A$ is a progressive (that is, satisfying $|A|<\min(A)$) cofinal subset of $\mu\cap\reg$ \sk \item $J$ is an ideal on $A$ extending the bounded ideal $J^{\bd}[A]$ \sk \item $\lambda$ is the {\em true cofinality} of the reduced product $\prod A/ J$, that is, there is a sequence $\langle f_\alpha:\alpha<\lambda\rangle$ in $\prod A$ such that